LiveRamp/reslang/docs/manual.md

 The following modifiers can be placed after the attribute type:

 -   output
-    This indicates that the attribute does not need to be specified on a POST and is only present on an output representation.
-Id is automatically output only.
+    -   This indicates that the attribute does not need to be specified on a POST and is only present on an output representation from GET or MULTIGET.
+Id is always automatically output only.
 -   optional
-    This indicates that the attribute is not always required.
+    -   This indicates that the attribute is not always required.
 By default, non-optional attributes are marked as required in the generated Swagger.
 -   mutable
-    This indicated that the attribute can be mutated using a PUT.
+    -   This indicated that the attribute can be mutated using a PUT.
 -   synthetic
-    This indicates that the attribute is derived, or synthetic. i.e. it is formed out of other state.
+    -   This indicates that the attribute is derived, or synthetic. i.e. it is formed out of other state.
 By default is is output only.